coq/coq/CONTRIBUTING.md

-Some automation is in place to help the RM in their task: a GitHub project is created at branching time to manage PRs to backport; when a PR is merged in a milestone corresponding to the stable branch, our bot will add this PR in a "Request inclusion" column in this project;
+Some automation is in place to help the RM in their task: a GitHub project is created at branching time to manage PRs to backport; when a PR is merged in a milestone corresponding to the release branch, our bot will add this PR in a "Request inclusion" column in this project;
-the RM can browse through the list of PRs waiting to be backported in this column, possibly reject some of them by simply removing the PR from the column (in which case, the bot will update the PR milestone), and proceed to backport others; when a backported PR is pushed to the stable branch, the bot moves the PR from the "Request inclusion" column to a "Shipped" column.
+the RM can browse through the list of PRs waiting to be backported in this column, possibly reject some of them by simply removing the PR from the column (in which case, the bot will update the PR milestone), and proceed to backport others; when a backported PR is pushed to the release branch, the bot moves the PR from the "Request inclusion" column to a "Shipped" column.

 More information about the RM tasks can be found in the [release